malmostad/wag-v4/pages/navigation_and_pagination.md

 {% endhighlight %}

 ### Classic Pagination
 You can use Bootstrap v3's markup if you have classic pagination.
-For lists like search results, it is often best to return 25 or 50 items per page.
+For lists like search results, it is often best to return 50 items per page, not less, but sometimes more.

 <div class="example">
   <ul class="pagination">